jason-c-daniels/Jcd.RichEnumerations/docs/Jcd.RichEnumerations.EnumBase_TValue,TEnumeration,TEnumeratedItem_.md

 ## EnumBase<TValue,TEnumeration,TEnumeratedItem> Class

-The base implementation of [System.Enum](https://docs.microsoft.com/en-us/dotnet/api/System.Enum 'System.Enum').
-It provides
-access to all instances on the enumeration container by way of the .All property.
+Provides access to all instances on the enumeration container by way of the .All property.
 And allows lookup of items by value.
-This is used in [System.Enum](https://docs.microsoft.com/en-us/dotnet/api/System.Enum 'System.Enum') to provide conversion operators.
+This is used in [Enum&lt;TValue,TEnum&gt;](Jcd.RichEnumerations.Enum_TValue,TEnum_.md 'Jcd.RichEnumerations.Enum<TValue,TEnum>') to provide conversion operators.

 ```csharp
 public abstract class EnumBase<TValue,TEnumeration,TEnumeratedItem> : Jcd.RichEnumerations.EnumBase<TEnumeration, TEnumeratedItem>